For Experimental and Light Sport Aircraft

 A Network of Advanced Components Supplying Flight, Engine, and Situational Data

-The core components — Flight Data Computer, Air Data Computer, and Engine Monitoring System — are lightweight and easy to install/connect using pre-built harnesses provided with the kit.
+The core components — Flight Data Computer and Engine Monitoring System — are lightweight and easy to install/connect using pre-built harnesses provided with the kit.
 The system also includes interfaces to a growing list of third-party equipment, including communications radios, transponders, and autopilots.

 Fight Data Computer (FDC)

 The FDC is the core of the system.
 It serves as a hub, relaying data between the other system components.
-Displays interface using Ethernet or Wifi.
-Peripheral devices interface using RS-232, USB, or CAN bus.
+Displays connect using Ethernet or Wifi.
+Peripheral devices interface using RS-232, RS-485, CAN bus, or USB.
 A powerful multi-core processor allows it to drive up to three FlightView displays and up to three additional Electronic Flight Bag (EFB) applications.
 FDC functions include:

 - Wifi Access Point